ashishsaud2025/latex-cowrite/README.md

 hard execution timeout.
 The client calls `/api/projects/:project/compile/start` and receives a `jobId` immediately; it then polls `/status` and listens for log updates until the build finishes, after which the PDF is fetched from `/pdf`.
+Completed status responses include `durationMs`, and the final log ends with a human-readable `Total compilation time` summary.

 For faster drafting, keep expensive TikZ/PGFPlots figures and large image directories out of the document while working, and use a temporary lightweight